Cleop/triumph-website/README.md

 ## How?

-This site will be a MVP.
-- The core functionality will be a form for applicants to use.
-- It will use handlebars for repetitive content (e.g. navbar, footer)
-- The backend will use node
+- Initial MVP shipped within 2 weeks.
+- Front-end in javascript
+- Back-end using node.js and hapi
-- It will be hosted on heroku
+- Hosted on heroku
-- It will be mobile-first
+- Semantic HTML
+- CSS3 with BEM
+- Uses handlebars templating
+- Tape testing
+- Istanbul code coverage
+- Travis Continuous Integration
+- Built responsive and mobile-first to target the mobile-browsing habits of young people (the modal volunteer demographic).
+- Features form submission

+### Stretch Goals
-- At a later date it may feature an online donation feature
+- Add an online donation feature